Smart Grid EV Communication Module

-A major drawback of electric vehicles is the long period of time required to recharge their batteries.
-While regular AC charging systems are sufficient for overnight charging of these vehicles at home or at the office, they aren’t practical for quick recharging in public areas.
-A rapid means for recharging is needed to make electric vehicles a practical alternative to the traditional internal combustion engine vehicle.
+One of the major drawbacks of electric vehicles (EVs) is the long period of time required to recharge EV batteries.
+While regular alternating current (AC) charging systems are sufficient for overnight charging of these vehicles at home or at the office, they aren’t practical for quick recharging in public areas.
+A rapid means for recharging is needed in order to make EVs a practical alternative to traditional internal combustion engine-powered vehicles.

-Recent analysis indicates the charging station market will grow in unit sales from around 120,000 units in 2012 to 1.3 million in 2020 — a compound annual growth rate (CAGR) of 35%.
-This represents a growth from $140 million in 2012 to an expected $1.15 billion in 2020, a CAGR of 30%.
-Argonne's SpEC is a major step toward broad adoption of electric vehicles.
-In addition, the technology could potentially be used to accomplish smart grid communication instead of DC fast charging communication, as well as wireless charging communication.
-This communication controller could also be used as a plug-in electric vehicle or electric vehicle supply equipment emulator to aid in testing and protocol development.
+Research indicates the charging station market will grow in unit sales from around 120,000 units in 2012 to 1.3 million in 2020 — a compound annual growth rate (CAGR) of 35%.
+This represents a growth from $140 million in 2012 to an expected $1.15 billion in 2020.
+Argonne National Laboratory’s SpEC module represents a major step toward broad scale adoption of electric vehicles.
+In addition, Argonne National Laboratory’s technology could potentially be used to accomplish smart grid communication instead of DC fast charging communication, as well as wireless charging communication.
+The SpEC controller could also be used as PEV or EV supply equipment (EVSE or charge station) emulator to aid in testing and protocol development.

 - Provides faster recharge rates